NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.prefetch:

 prefetch: *<yes or no>*
-    If yes, message cache elements are prefetched before they expire to keep the cache up to date.
+    If yes, cache hits on message cache elements that are on their last 10 percent of their TTL value trigger a prefetch to keep the cache up to date.
     Turning it on gives about 10 percent more traffic and load on the machine, but popular items do not expire from the cache.